rhyst/linak-controller/README.md

-# idasen-controller
+# linak-controller

+(Previously `idasen-controller`)

-The Idasen is a Linak standing desk sold by Ikea.
-It can be controlled by a physical switch on the desk or via bluetooth using an phone app.
-This is a script to control the Idasen via bluetooth from any other device.
+Linak make motorised standing desks.
+They can be controlled by a physical switch on the desks or via bluetooth using an phone app.
+This is a script to control Linak desks via bluetooth from any other device.

-Note: This script may work with other Linak desks but it is not guaranteed - see below
+Note: This script may not work with all Linak desks - see below for comaptible models.

 ## Set up